People applaud Ben & Jerry’s for condemning white supremacy in strongest corporate statement yet

-The right message doesn’t often resonate when it comes from the wrong messenger.
+Even the right message doesn’t resonate when it comes from the wrong messenger.

 Take, for instance, Tuesday’s statement of solidarity with the Black Lives Matter movement . . . from Colin Kaepernick’s former NFL team, who never stood behind his protests.